 It is therefore imperative to evaluate what you are giving to the relationship, rather than demanding from the relationship, as part of your own growth.
 It is important not to add further conflicts to the blueprint.

-“The most important part of the learning therefore is that there is no blame whatsoever.
+“The most important part of the learning, therefore, is that there is no blame whatsoever.
 All our experiences are divinely chosen by the soul and our parents, whose soul connection with us is so deep and pure, that they take on these unpleasant roles of being our divine catalysts.
 We need to be eternally grateful and not apportion any blame to them.
-If one uses this higher vision, we liberate ourselves and our parents from the burden of emotional entanglement and can proceed to have empowering and beautifully loving relationships,” emphasises Ellaaenaah.
+If one uses this higher vision, we liberate ourselves and our parents from the burden of emotional entanglement and can proceed to have empowering and beautifully loving relationships,” emphasizes Ellaaenaah.

 Life Positive follows a stringent review publishing mechanism.
 Every review received undergoes -

 Only after we're satisfied about the authenticity of a review is it allowed to go live on our website